Ed Fisher cooking on the EGG

 Big Green Egg is now the world’s largest producer and international distributor of the highest-quality ceramic cooking system.
 When you purchase an EGG, you know your investment is protected by a successful, experienced company with a worldwide reputation for best-in-class products and unmatched customer service – providing you with the confidence that comes from knowing that this company has been standing behind their products for over three decades!

-From Ed’s original Big Green Egg, the company has grown to include six sizes of the EGG, and hundreds of accessories and related products designed to make cooking just about anything on a Big Green Egg fun and entertaining.
+From Ed’s original Big Green Egg, the company has grown to include seven sizes of the EGG, and hundreds of accessories and related products designed to make cooking just about anything on a Big Green Egg fun and entertaining.

 Often copied, but never equaled, the Big Green Egg truly is the Ultimate Cooking Experience®!